|

 was I in the atmosphere of it.
 He spoke with a lilting Alabama accent and

-called all the girls "Miss" and all the boys "Sir" without a hint of
+called all the girls "Miss" and all the boys "Sir" without

 irony.
 He also